 The ALGA 2017-20 Strategic Plan identifies work to ensure infrastructure meets the needs of local communities as a strategic priority.

-The local government sector has a huge task managing a local roads network of around 640,00 kilometres in length (about 75% by length of all roads) valued at more than $165 billion.
+The local government sector has a huge task managing a local roads network of around 657,000 kilometres in length (about 75% by length of all roads) valued at more than $136 billion.
 The National Transport Commission estimates 36% of all kilometres travelled in Australia are on local roads.
-The economic importance of local roads is proven by 30% of medium vehicle kilometres and 16% of heavy vehicle kilometres being driven on these roads.
+The economic importance of local roads is demonstrated by 30% of medium vehicle kilometres and 16% of heavy vehicle kilometres being driven on these roads.

-Local government is also responsible for extensive community infrastructure, with a written down value $354 billion and estimated replacement value of $438 billion.
-This infrastructure includes a large range of arts, cultural, educational sporting and recreation facilities.
-ALGA’s 2015 State of the Assets Report concluded that 11% of this infrastructure is in poor/very poor condition, despite the sector’s intensive focus in recent years on strategic asset management.
+Local government is also responsible for extensive community infrastructure, with a written down value $330 billion and estimated replacement value of $426 billion.
+This infrastructure includes a large range of arts, cultural, educational, sporting and recreation facilities.
+ALGA’s 2018 State of the Assets report concluded that 9% of this infrastructure is in poor/very poor condition, despite the sector’s intensive focus in recent years on strategic asset management.

 ALGA strongly supports the national focus on improved productivity through investment in infrastructure.
 Local roads play a critical role in the national transport infrastructure and the issue of first and last mile access is an important factor in the productivity equation.
 There is a need to unlock local and regional productivity improvements through investment that improves access for freight vehicles and connectivity between local roads and preferred state and national freight routes.

 Local government needs access to a dedicated grant funding program to provide improved community infrastructure and to effectively play its role in the delivery of a national transport network fit for purpose capable of supporting growth and national productivity.